27–29 Fountain Alley

 27–29 Fountain Alley is a historic commercial building located in San Jose, California.
 The building is architecturally significant as the only representative of late Victorian-style in this area.
-Its historically important for its association with Fountain Alley, one of San Jose oldest streets.
+Its historically important for its association with Fountain Alley, one of San Jose's oldest streets.
 The Fountain Alley building at 27–29 Fountain Alley was placed on the National Register of Historic Places on March 2, 1982.